 However, at the rehearsal gathering my brother was introducing me as a successful manager of a cafe (my old job) and that I was now going to 'start a blog or something.'
 My mom overheard his comment and then added that I was aspiring to be a "...telemarketer!
-Isn't that right sweetie!?!"
+Isn't that right honey!?!"

 So we all laughed, and I felt slightly caught off guard - and I clarified to those next to me what it was I actually wanted to do online.
 But I stuttered, and it was hard, and I think they understood but I can't be sure.
 So I'm going to go into a bit of discussion about this Seth Godin interview because there are some really good points that made me feel better about learning how to talk about my new creative business in a way that people might actually understand: